wilkenstein/redis-mock-js/README.md

 $ npm run unimplemented
 ````

-Theses two commands will print out all the implemented and unimplemented commands, respectively.
+Theses two commands will print out all the implemented and

-NOTE: version 0.0.5 will have full support for implemented and
-unimplemented.
-Versions <= 0.0.4 do <i>not</i> support these commands
-and will be deprecated at some point.
+unimplemented commands, respectively.

+## Performance

+Since premature optimization is the root of all evil, and since this
+project is aimed at being written in pure JavaScript, and since this
+project started as a library for unit testing, performance has not
+been a primary concern.
+However, there have been some efforts to
+ensure at least decent performance.
+For instance, the set
+diff/inter/union commands, and sorted sets.

+Going forward, load tests are in `test/load`.
+Currently, there are
+some load tests for sets and sorted sets to ensure decent
+performance.
+We are in JavaScript, so memory consumption can vary
+wildly depending on the particular load, time of day, and how many
+sugars the Queen of England put in her tea this afternoon.

+The load tests can be run via `npm run load-test`.
+YMMV.

 ## Contributing

 All contributions welcome!
+The best places to contribute right now are
+command implementations and unit tests.
+We're closing in on a 0.1.0
+release, only a few more commands to go!

 Issues or Pull Requests.
 For PRs, `npm test`, `npm
 run test-phantomjs`, and `npm run build-min && npm run test-min` must
 all succeed and test the new code before the PR will be considered.